jacokok/UnityAssets/README.md

-# UnityScripts
+# UnityAssets

-This will contain a collection of reusable scripts for quick access during game jams or whatever.
+This will contain a collection of reusable scripts and assets for quick access during game jams or whatever.